Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Results and Discussion

+Residual stress, which can influence the performance characteristics of thin film electromechanical devices, was estimated for the AlN films using the method detailed in Ref. \cite{Bartasyte_residue_stress_2012}, taking lattice and stiffness constants for bulk AlN from Refs.~\cite{Ott.1924} and \cite{McNeil_AlN_1993}, respectively.
+The in-plane biaxial stress is estimated to be -0.6~GPa (60 min deposition) and -1.0~GPa (180 min deposition), indicating compressive stress.
+Since no powder or bulk references are available for \Hfx ~($x>0$), the residual stress in Hf-containing films cannot be reliably estimated using this method.

-Having characterized the general crystallographic changes induced by Hf incorporation, we now turn to an analysis of the structural properties of thicker ($\approx$ 300\,nm) \ce{Al_{1-x}Hf_{x}N} films on $c$-plane \ce{Al2O3} substrates, which are of greatest relevance for assessing SAW performance characteristics.
+Having characterized the general crystallographic changes induced by Hf incorporation, we now turn to an analysis of the structural properties of thicker ($\approx$ 300\,nm) \ce{Al_{1-x}Hf_{x}N} films on $c$-\ce{Al2O3} substrates, which are of greatest relevance for assessing SAW performance characteristics.
 In particular, we comparatively analyze three \ce{Al_{1-x}Hf_xN} films, with $x =$ 0 (binary AlN), 0.06, and 0.12.
-Across all compositions, out-of-plane HRXRD scans ($2\theta/\omega$) exhibit a sharp peak at 41.7° from the $(0006)$ plane of sapphire, as well as wurtzite $\Hfx$ reflections, with a dominant $(0002)$ peak near 36° and a weaker $(10\overline{1}1)$ feature at 38° (Figure \ref{fig:2Structure}a).
+Across all compositions, out-of-plane HRXRD scans ($2\theta/\omega$) exhibit sharp substrate reflections at 41.7° and 64.5° from the $(0006)$ and $(0009)$ planes of $c$-\ce{Al2O3} \cite{Kortan_ScN_Al2O3,Inaba.2013}, as well as wurtzite $\Hfx$ reflections, with a dominant $(0002)$ peak near 36° and a weaker $(10\overline{1}1)$ feature at 38° (Figure \ref{fig:2Structure}a).
+We note that the (0009) reflection of \ce{Al2O3} is formally forbidden but may appear in diffraction patterns of \ce{Al2O3} single crystals due to multiple beam diffraction, known as the \textit{Renninger effect} \cite{Renninger.1937}.
 Additionally, weak $(10\overline{1}2)$ and $(10\overline{1}3)$ reflections are visible in the Hf-containing samples.
 Compared to the predicted powder diffraction intensity distribution \cite{Ott.1924}, in which the $(10\overline{1}0)$ peak is the most intense, the strength of the $(0002)$ peak suggests considerable thin film texture, with growth primarily oriented along the $c$-axis.

-However, the reduced intensity ratio between the $(0002)$ and $(10\overline{1}1)$ reflections and the appearance of additional low-intensity reflections from $(10\overline{1}2)$ and $(10\overline{1}3)$ planes indicate increased grain misorientation with Hf incorporation.
+In summary, the reduced intensity ratio between the $(0002)$ and $(10\overline{1}1)$ reflections, the reduced $(0002)$ intensity, and the appearance of additional low-intensity reflections from $(10\overline{1}2)$ and $(10\overline{1}3)$ planes indicate increased grain misorientation with Hf incorporation.